oasios-observatory/oasios-observatory/README.md

 🔍 Self-Correction & Safety Guidelines

-When generating suggestions or code for OASIS Observatory:
+When generating suggestions or code for OASIOS Observatory:

 Do not introduce cloud-based LLM APIs (e.g. OpenAI, Anthropic) as defaults.
 Local-first inference via Ollama is a core design choice.